 Acquisition of any foreign language is a task not easy to accomplish, writing, which aims at exactness, requires greater accuracy, while in speaking one might mumble and so pass unnoticed.

 The mistakes in writing cannot go unnoticed.
-Hence writing requires greater efforts to eliminate them.
+Hence writing requires more significant efforts to eliminate them.

-Faults and failures in the composition are due to both the teacher and the student, the students have too little exposure to English to attain mastery and hence they err or commit blunders.
-But the teachers too may be efficient in knowledge.
+Faults and failures in the composition are due to both the teacher and the student.
+The students have too little exposure to English to attain mastery.
+Hence, they err or commit blunders.
+But the teachers also may be efficient in knowledge.

-Moreover, they may not be trained at all or if trained it may be only superficially.
-It is because the teacher training program does not place due emphasis on the writing skills or the techniques of composition correction.
+Moreover, they may not be trained at all, or if prepared, it may be only superficially.
+The teacher training program does not emphasize writing skills or the techniques of composition correction.
 Classroom conditions further augment the problem.

 The teachers are either not fully conversant with the rules of English grammar or else do not make well-directed efforts to drive these home to the students, especially in the earlier classes i.e. VI to X. The foundation, being weak, the students continue to stumble (commit mistakes) in the later classes.

 The composition has not been given due importance because of the following two major reasons:

 - The teacher takes it lightly and does not spare sufficient time for the guidance of students and correction of written work.